Brampton, Ontario Machine Shop

 Send your drawing or sample

-Collect the job inputs early: drawing, material, quantity, due date, and notes.
+Share the drawing or sample, material, quantity, due date, and any critical notes.

 02